cran/OptM/README.md

 ## Citation
-Fitak, R. R. (2021) optM: an R package to optimize the number of migration edges using threshold models. [in prep]
+Fitak, R. R. (2021) OptM: estimating the optimal number of migration edges on population trees using Treemix.
+Biology Methods and Protocols.
+6(1):bpab017.

 - Or enter the command `citation("OptM")` into your R console